sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Associate a certificate and private key file with a security-profile
   - Apply security profile to service
   - Remove association of security profile with service
+  - Have "CA mode" where switch generates CA certificate and can then sign certificates for other switches
+  - Have option to specify CA server to have your CSR signed by it

 ### User Interfaces
   - The feature is managed through the SONiC Management Framework, including full support for Klish, REST and gNMI